feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 8 W.P.
-Groeneveldt, "Notes on the Malay Archipelago and Malacca, compiled from the Chinese Sources", Verhandelingen van Bataviasch Genootschap van Kunsten en Wetenschappen, vol. XXXIX, part |, 1880. pp. 41, 47-50.
+Groeneveldt, "Notes on the Malay Archipelago and Malacca, compiled from the Chinese Sources", Verhandelingen van Bataviasch Genootschap van Kunsten en Wetenschappen, vol. XXXIX, part I, 1880. pp. 41, 47-50.

 9 H.J. de Graaf, Islamic States in Java 1500 - 1700 (1976.
 The Hague: Martinus Nijhoff), p.
 23.

 10 M.C.
 Ricklefs, Chinese Muslims in Java in the 15th and 16th Centuries: the Malay Annals of Semarang and Cérbon (1984.
 Melbourne: Monash University), pp. 82, 125.

 11 See Regeerings Almanak voor Nederlandsch-indie 1817 -1830, and F. de Haan, Oud Batavia, vol. Il, Platen Album (1935.
 Bandoeng: A.Nix & Co).
 Other writings on this peranakan Chinese Muslim, are D. Lombards, "Une Description de la ville de Semarang", p.264; H. Chambert-Loir, "Muhammad Bakir; a Batavian Scribe and Author in the Nineteenth Century", Review of Indonesian and Malayan Affairs, vol. 18, Summer 1984, pp. 49-50, 64; E.U.
-Kratz, "Hikayat Raja Pasai; a Second Manuscript", Journal of the Malayan Branch of the Royal Asiatic Society, part |, 1989, pp. 1-2.
+Kratz, "Hikayat Raja Pasai; a Second Manuscript", Journal of the Malayan Branch of the Royal Asiatic Society, part I, 1989, pp. 1-2.

 18 The Chinese settlement in the principality of Jakarta was located on the east bank of the Ciliwung river, and apparently it was administered by its own chieftain, Watting.!2 In January 1611, a contract was made between Jacgues I'Hermite and Pangeran Ariawijaya Krama to purchase an area of land of 50 square 'vadem' (fathom) which was located near the Chinese settlement in Jakarta.
 The price agreed was 1,200 reals (about 3,000 guilders), after which the Dutch began to build a small factory at the mouth of the Ciliwung river.
 From this time onwards, Dutch penetration and domination was to become an undeniable part of the modern history of Indonesia and in the city of Batavia.